telepresenceio/telepresence.io/versioned_docs/version-2.22/reference/rbac.md

 clusters:
 - name: my-cluster # Must match the cluster value in the contexts config
   cluster:
-    ## The cluster field is highly cloud dependent.
+    ## The cluster field is highly cloud-dependent.
 contexts:
 - name: my-context
   context: